MPoL-dev/MPoL/docs/large-tutorials/pyro.md

 I(r) = \sum_{i=0}^N A_i \exp \left (- \frac{(r - r_i)^2}{2 \sigma_i^2} \right).
 $$

 The axisymmetry of the model allowed them to use the Hankel transform to compute the visibility function $\mathcal{V}$ corresponding to a given $I(r)$.
-The Hankel transform also plays a key role in non-parametric 1D methods like `frank`.
+The Hankel transform also plays a key role in non-parametric 1D methods like  [frank](https://discsim.github.io/frank/).
 Guzmán et al. 2018 evaluated the probability of the data given the model visibilities using a likelihood function and assigned prior probability distributions to their model parameters.
 They used the [emcee](https://emcee.readthedocs.io/) MCMC ensemble sampler to sample the posterior distribution of the parameters and thus infer the surface brightness profile $I(r)$.

 In what follows we will use Pyro and the MPoL framework to implement the same concentric Gaussian ring model as Guzmán et al. 2018 and (hopefully) verify that we obtain the same result.
 But, we should note that because MPoL uses the 2D FFT to perform the Fourier Transform, we do not need to assume an axisymmetric model.
 This may be beneficial when fitting disk morphologies that are not purely axisymmetric.